 I-130: Petition for Alien Relative.
 An I-130 is the form that a USC or LPR uses to establish the necessary legal relationship to a relative who wishes to become an LPR.
-This can be the first step in adjustment of status.
+Once approved, the immigrating relative then applies for a green card.